ossu/computer-science/archives/01-introduction-to-computer-science-and-programming/archives/UNIT-01/02-core-elements-of-a-program/README.md

 ### What is an 'expression'?

 An expression is composed of objects (or operands) and operators, and can be interpreted into a value.

+### What is a type conversion?

+A type conversion turns one type of object into another.
+For example, applying str to the integer 3 results in the string '3'.

+### What is a keyword?

+Keywords are words that have special meanings within a language.
+Many editors will display them in special colors.
+These words cannot be used as variables.

+### What is the difference between a straight line program and a branching program?

+A straight line program simply goes through and carries out each step.
+A branching program will do different things depending on conditions set within the program.

+### What is a conditional?

+A conditional statement starts with an if statement, and can also include elif and else.